 You’re on the go, running from class to class, or meeting to meeting.
 Your paper notes are always chaotic and messy.
-Your laptop is heavy, unforgiving and tiring to carry around.
+Your laptop is heavy, unforgiving, and tiring to carry around.
 Stop.
-These are the very reasons why people choose to go in the digital direction and invest in a tablet for their note taking needs.
+These are the very reasons why people choose to go in the digital direction and invest in one of the best tablets for note taking.

-With today’s tech giants rolling out new and improved versions on a regular basis, choosing the best tablet for note taking can get complicated.
-Deciding which one is best depends on so many things – features, price, and even style for the image conscious.
+With today’s tech giants regularly rolling out new and improved versions, choosing the best tablet for note taking can get complicated.
+Deciding which one is best depends on so many things, like features, price, and battery life.
 And, browsing tons of web pages can take forever.

-The best of the note-taking tablets for business is the iPad Pro 11”.
-With its state-of-the-art liquid retina display, 12 MP wide and 10 MP ultra-wide cameras, sturdy build, and professional appearance, this tablet is the ultimate business tool.
+The best tablet for business note taking is the iPad Pro 11”.
+With its liquid retina display, 12 MP wide and 10 MP ultra-wide cameras, sturdy build, and professional appearance, this writing tablet is the ultimate business tool.
 Although not the cheapest tablet for note taking, this iPad is well worth the investment.

-This table gives a quick overview of the products we’ve listed in this buying guide.
-Check out the in-depth reviews farther down in this post for more detail.
+Short on time?
+This table gives a quick overview of the top note taking tablets to help you make an informed decision.
+Check out our in-depth reviews further down in this post for more details.

 |Tablet||Best For||Image||Budget||Overall||Check Price|